dchataway/cs145-21-project7-dchataway/report/report.md

 | Medium (2)   | 50        | 50%       |
 | Low (3)   | 35        | 90%       |

-First, in order to set the `meta.priority` value of a packet, match-action tables were created in the ingress processing based off of `srcAddr` and/or `dstAddr` as follows:
+First, in order to set the `meta.priority` value of a packet, match-action tables were applied in the ingress processing based off of `srcAddr` and/or `dstAddr` as follows:

 ```
     action set_priority(bit<4> priority) {